roscopeco/anos/docs/MemoryMap.md

 ## Memory Map for Anos

-> [!NOTE]
-> The low memory and early boot information here applies **only when booted via STAGE2**,
-> and is **only applicable on x86_64**.
->
-> When booted with Limine (or other such loader as we may support from time to time),
-> and on other platforms (e.g. RISC-V) the kernel entrypoint code for that platform
-> and loader is responsible for making the bootloader's environment into something
-> palatable for the kernel proper before handing off to the common entrypoint.

 ### Low Memory

 Various bits of low memory are used.
 Some of them are only used during the boot process and are reused later.

-Some of these can be changed at build time (with e.g. `STAGE_2_ADDR` defines) but probably shouldn't unless you know what you're doing and have reasons for doing it...

 During early boot (until the kernel sets up proper page tables for the first time) there's some risky bits - stacks are _theoretically_